HIRING? 5+ MARKETPLACE TRENDS YOU NEED TO KNOW NOW!

 Retention starts Day 1, Minute 1.

-If you want to retain the top talent you worked so hard to land, you need an onboarding program that begins immediately and is on-going.
+If you want to retain the top talent you worked so hard to land, you need an onboarding program that begins immediately and is ongoing.
 According to our research, 69 percent of businesses do not have a formal new employee onboarding process in place.
 This makes retention an uphill battle.
-Providing new hires with the opportunity to be engaged, invested in the company, and successful will go a long way to keeping them in the long run.
+Providing new hires with the opportunity to be engaged, invested in the company, and success will go a long way to keeping them in the long run.
 Read more about a successful onboarding program here.

 If you make the decision (and we strongly recommend you do) to work with a recruiter, it is imperative you trust the process.
 Recruiters have their finger on the pulse of hiring.
 You hired him because you trust him and believe he can help ensure you bring the best person available to your door.
 Be honest about your timeline and process—and stick to it.
 Listen to his recommendations regarding competitive compensation, job descriptions, and the candidate pool.
 Do not undermine your recruiter by contacting candidates “behind the scenes” or changing the job description or compensation package halfway through the process.
 If you did your due diligence and selected a recruiting firm with a high retention rate and a strong reputation in the marketplace, you have no reason to doubt their desire to work in your best interest and provide you with excellent service and advice.